emu-wg/charter/emu-charter.md

 ## Milestones

- * April 2025: WG adopts initial draft on an EAP method based on Privacy Pass
+ * June 2025: WG adopts initial draft on an EAP method based on Privacy Pass